pingcap/docs-cn/tikv-configuration-file.md

 + Default value: Before v6.3.0, the default value is `"0s"`.
 Starting from v6.3.0, the default value is `"1s"`, which is the smallest positive value.
 + Minimum value: `0`
 + Unit: second

+### `evict-cache-on-memory-ratio` <span class="version-mark">New in v7.5.0</span>

++ When the memory usage of TiKV exceeds 90% of the system available memory, and the memory occupied by Raft entry cache exceeds the used memory * `evict-cache-on-memory-ratio`, TiKV evicts the Raft entry cache.
++ If this value is set to `0`, it means that this feature is disabled.
++ Default value: `0.1`
++ Minimum value: `0`

 ## coprocessor